-When you SEO a WordPress post, you have a number of tools at your disposal.
+When you do SEO for WordPress posts, you have a number of tools at your disposal.

 Although there are SEO plugins available (more on that later), most tools you need for good optimization are built right in to the core of WordPress itself.
 And some things you should do don’t require any tools at all, just a little knowledge.